dividohq/finance-plugin-shopware/README.md

 4. You should now see Finance Plugin in the Uninstalled plugin list
 5. Click the green install plugin button
 6. Hit install
-7. Enter your configuration details - you api key will be provided by your Client Success manager.
+7. Enter your configuration details
 8. Click Save
 9. Click Activate
 10. Click Configuration > Payment Methods